kimt33/fanpy_scripts/README.md

   alpha2.5 means that the distance between the two H2 molecules is 2 Bohr third level = sto-6g fourth level = ap1rog
-fifth level = 3
+fifth level = energy_min_1
-  3 means that this is the third calculation for AP1roG/STO-6G for the system P4 with 2 Bohr bond length and 2.5 Bohr distance between the two H.
+  1 means that this is the second calculation (zero-indexed) for minimizing the energy of AP1roG/STO-6G for the system P4 with 2 Bohr bond length and 2.5 Bohr distance between the two H.

+Note that the variations in fifth level can be moved into the fourth level.
+In this example, we could have the following structure: ./paldus/p4_a20_alpha2.0/sto-6g/ap1rog_energy_min/1/

 Setup
 =====